doyedele1/quiz-app/README.md

 # A Quiz Application

-This app was designed to test your general knowledge skills.
+This app was designed to test your ability on general knowledge questions.
 Check it out here --> https://general-knowledge-quiz.herokuapp.com/